kwameopareasiedu/react-simple-widgets/src/hooks/use-load-more/usage.md

     -   `newItems: Array<any>`

-        The list of items on the specified page
+        The new list of items on the specified page

     -   `total: number`